aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/get-worksheet-of-the-chart/_index.md

 }
 ```

-Below is the console output that the sample code results in.
+Below is the console output produced by the sample code.
 As you can see, it prints the same worksheet name both times.

 {{< highlight java >}}